rawadabu/react-course/section-7/README.md

 | --------------------------------------------------------------------------------------------------------- | --------------------------------------------------------------------------- |
 | State needed only by one or few component                                                                 | State that many component might use                                         |
 | Defined in a component and only that component and child component have access to it by passing via props | Share state that is accessible to every component in the entire application |

+## When and where to use?

+Please refer to lect.
+79.